I Keep Giving Feedback. Nothing Changes.

 Pick the scenario closest to what you're navigating this week.
 You don't need all of them right now.

-You need specificity but don't want to seem defensive
+You don't want to seem harsh, so the point gets buried

 Choose your route